 Ensemble forecasting means producing multiple forecasts by making small alterations to the starting conditions or the forecast computer model.

 As the atmosphere is a chaotic system, very small errors in its initial state can lead to large errors in the forecast.
-This means that we can never create a perfect forecast system because we can never observe every detail of the atmosphere's initial state.
+This means that we can never create a perfect forecast system, because we can never observe every detail of the atmosphere's initial state.
 Tiny errors in the initial state will be amplified, so there is always a limit to how far ahead we can predict any detail.
+Ensembles thus provide the advantage that any errors there may be in a single traditional forecast are more likely to be discovered.

 European Centre for Medium-Range Weather Forecasts (ECMWF) is an international organisation supported by many European states, including the UK, which specialises in numerical weather prediction for medium-range prediction.